cookhe/McFACTS/README.md

 * `r_chi_p.png` $\chi_\mathrm{p}$ as a function of disk radius and generation
 * `time_of_merger.png` Mass of BH merger mass against time of merger and BH generation

+## Contributing

+Want to contribute?
+Great!
+We've got a lot of stuff for you to work on.
+Please read our [Contributor's Guide](https://github.com/McFACTS/McFACTS/blob/main/docs/source/contribute.rst) for details on our process.

 ## Citing McFACTS